GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/web-storage/index.md

 - Web Storage does not suffer from the confidentiality and weak integrity that cookies do, because local and session storage can only be read on the client.

 - Web Storage provides a better programmatic model because it allows you to store data as key/value pairs.
 This means you can parse and use the data more easily and more intuitively.
-For example, you can get the key/vlaue pairs using `JSON.parse` in JavaScript.
+For example, you can get the key/vlaue pairs using `JSON.parse` in JavaScript in a more human readable format.

 ## Web Storage APIs